 Should All Businesses Do Digital Marketing?

 In any industry, digital marketing can work for any company.
-Digital marketing still includes building buyer personas to identify the needs of your audience and creating valuable online content, regardless of what your business sells.
-That’s not to say, however, that all companies should implement a digital marketing strategy in the same manner.
+Digital marketing still includes building buyer personas to identify your audience’s needs and creating valuable online content, regardless of what your business sells.
+However, that’s not to say that all companies should implement a digital marketing strategy in the same manner.

 B2B Digital Marketing

-If your business is business-to-business (B2B), your digital marketing efforts are likely to focus on generating leads online, with the ultimate goal being to talk to a salesperson about someone.
-For that reason, via your website and supporting digital channels, the role of your marketing strategy is to attract and transform the highest quality leads for your salespeople.
+If your business is business-to-business (B2B), your digital marketing efforts will likely focus on generating leads online.
+The ultimate goal is to talk to a salesperson about someone.
+For that reason, via your website and supporting digital channels, your marketing strategy’s role is to attract and transform the highest quality leads for your salespeople.

 You’ll probably choose to focus your efforts beyond your website on business-focused channels such as LinkedIn, where your demographic spends their time online.

 Depending on your product’s price point, if your business is business-to-consumer (B2C), it is likely that the objective of your digital marketing efforts is to attract people to your website and have them become customers without ever having to speak to a salesperson.

 Digital marketing allows you, by conventional approaches, to reach a wider audience than you might and engage the prospects most likely to purchase your product or service.
 It is also much more cost-effective than conventional ads, which helps you evaluate performance and pivot as you see fit regularly.

 Digital marketing has a couple of big advantages.
 Now let’s dive into 4 of them.